 I Used to Live in Sonoma County

-When the forest fires started recently, I was obsessively glued to the internet.
+When the forest fires started in Santa Rosa, I was obsessively glued to the internet.
 Familiar street names evoked memories of potlucks and other happy events.
-One place I rented must have burned, and remembering its poison oak makes me wonder how badly the fires have caused people to suffer from burning poison oak!
+One place I rented must have burned, and remembering its poison oak makes me wonder how badly the fires have caused people to suffer from burning poison oak.

 How People Are Coping

 Many people in Santa Rosa and around there escaped with practically nothing, often just with dogs, cats, cellphones, the clothing or nightclothes they were wearing, and maybe a purse or wallet.
 Most had shoes but not all.
 Driving away was slow, with traffic jams in front and fire often visible in the rear view mirror.

 People didn’t know where to go.
 Some had family or friends to go to, but many did not.
 One hotel in Rohnert Park, not far away, spread the word that dogs, cats, and other pets were welcome despite its usual policies, and it filled up.
 There were shelters which allowed pets also.

 Speaking of pets, the Santa Rosa paper (the Press Democrat, my main source of information) and other internet sources ran quite a few stories of people going back to a home in ashes only to find a beloved dog or cat coming out–often limping out–from some hiding place and eagerly greeting them.

 Within a week FEMA had an office in downtown Santa Rosa, where people could apply for help from various agencies, even if they had little or no ID.
 By then, many people had contacted their insurance agencies.
 Ever so slowly, the wheels of adjustment were cranking.

 Will They Recreate Their Lives as They Were?
 Would You?